 Pumpkin, who comes to live with Erin in Butter Off Dead, is a full-figured orange tabby based in personality and appearance on Autumn, who had a long and happy life with us, and deserved a place on the page.

-These days, we hang with Squirt, a twelve-year-old Russian Blue tuxedo, with a rich gray coat and a quirky personality, who came to live with us when his original owners realized their life-long dream of full-time RV living.
+These days, we hang with Squirt, a thirteen-year-old Russian Blue tuxedo, with a rich gray coat and a quirky personality, who came to live with us when his original owners realized their life-long dream of full-time RV living.
 Squirt prefers a home that stays put, and settled right in.
 He, too, greets visitors with enthusiasm, and may be our best hunter yet.
 He also likes snow.
 (I told you he was quirky!)

 Will you visit our book club, writers’ group, or library?
 How can I get bookmarks?